xojs/xo/readme.md

 No decision-making.
 No `.eslintrc`, `.jshintrc`, `.jscsrc` to manage.
 It just works!

-Uses [ESLint](http://eslint.org) underneath, so issues regarding rules should should be opened over [there](https://github.com/eslint/eslint/issues).
+Uses [ESLint](http://eslint.org) underneath, so issues regarding rules should be opened over [there](https://github.com/eslint/eslint/issues).

 ## Code style